colecathcart/609Capstone/encryption_zone/GonnaCry/README.md

 # Running the code
 Ensure you unzip files2encrypt.zip **inside** encryption_zone/GonnaCry directory and navigate there with your terminal.

-To encrypt all files in files2encrypt:
+To encrypt all files in files2encrypt: directly run main.py, or:

-    You can run the code by directly running main.py or
     dist/gonnacry

-    You can decrypt your files by running decryptor.py or
+To decrypt your files: directly run decryptor.py, or:

     dist/decryptor

 # Objectives: